 Qualitative and Quantitative Research

 Technological developments and innovations within the different industries mean that research methods are also evolving constantly.
-There are three types of research methods – qualitative, quantitative and mixed method which uses both of them.
+There are three main types of research methods –qualitative, quantitative, and mixed-method, which uses both of them.
 When and why do we use these methods?
-Let’s look at each one separately in order to get answers for our questions.
+Let’s look at each one separately to get answers to our questions.

 Qualitative research may help to understand:

-- the feelings, perceptions and values that influence the behaviour
+- the feelings, perceptions, and values that influence the behavior

 - emotions and attitudes on social and public affairs issues